-Another strategy is to have all land and houses owned by a Community Land Trust, which can offer a long-term or lifetime lease to housing residents.
+Some war tax resisters have given their property to a child in trust and pay rent to the child/owner of the property (legal advice will be needed to set up such a trust).
+Another strategy is to have land and houses owned by a Community Land Trust, which can offer a long-term or lifetime lease to housing residents.
 For more information on this concept, contact the Schumacher Center For New Economics, 140 Jug End Road, Great Barrington, MA 01230, (413) 528-1737, centerforneweconomics.org.

 WTRs who expect to inherit property, or wish to pass on property to their own heirs, would do well to prepare for this situation many years in advance, and to discuss their conscience issues thoroughly with relatives who may be involved.
 In some cases, receiving an inheritance in the form of non-taxable gifts over a period of years before the death of the benefactors might offer advantages.
 This is a common practice in estate planning, and an individual can give up to $14,000 per year to any beneficiary, without being liable for federal gift taxes.
 A married couple can give up to $28,000 per year.

 Some WTRs who do not believe they should benefit personally from inherited wealth have renounced legacies, before taxation, by arranging for the estates to donate their share directly to nonprofit organizations selected by the WTR, but such an arrangement would need to be worked out with other beneficiaries.
-(See Practical War Tax Resistance #7 “Healthy, ‘Wealthy’ and Wise” for more on inheritance issues and ideas.)
+(See Practical War Tax Resistance #7 “Health Care and Income Security” for more on inheritance issues and ideas.)

 We know of no criminal prosecution of any war tax resisters for using any of these methods to prevent the collection of taxes, so the line between legal noncooperation and possible criminal concealment is difficult to define.
-Criminal prosecution for preventing collection seems extremely unlikely at this time.
-The IRS does not seem inclined to use this type of enforcement.
+Criminal prosecution seems extremely unlikely at this time.
+It is costly, and the IRS prefers to strengthen tactics that result in certain revenue.

-Conclusion.
-These are a few ideas on how to prevent collection of some kinds of assets that are most commonly seized by the IRS.
-If you have other kinds of assets or need to get a deeper understanding of how to protect the assets mentioned above, you could do additional research on your own, or seek personal counseling from a network of war tax refusal counselors whose names are available from the publishers of this leaflet.
+We’ve offered some ideas on how to prevent collection of assets that are most commonly seized by the IRS.
+If you have other kinds of assets or need to get a deeper understanding of how to protect the assets mentioned above, you could do additional research on your own, or seek personal counseling from the network of war tax refusal counselors whose names are available from the publishers of this leaflet.

 MAKING THE MOST OF COLLECTION WHEN IT OCCURS